KeerthanaReddy0909/Shell-scripting/README.md

 # Shell-scripting
-This is a repo used to learn and automate the code using the bash scripting So ensure you maintain a good and clear descrigitptive manner README.md file  to facilitate others constibute to this repo.
+This is a repo used to learn and automate the code using the bash scripting So ensure you maintain a good and clear descriptive manner README.md file  to facilitate others constibute to this repo.

 ### Git is a version control system and using this we can save the code and version control it.